As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Apply an OMRI certified Bacillus thuringiensis (aka “Bt”) spray on the leaf stems and main stem of the plant (not the flowers).
 Here is a great Bt product you can buy.

-Bt is a naturally occurring bacterium found in soils around the world, and research indicates that it is virtually harmless to non-target species (hence its approval for use in organic farming).
+Bt is a naturally occurring bacterium found in soils around the world.
+Research indicates that it is virtually harmless to non-target species (hence its approval for use in organic farming).

-If you spray Bt on the stems and leaves of your squash plants once per week (or more if there’s a lot of rain), the squash vine borer’s eggs or larvae will be killed quickly, long before developing into adult moths.
-Many organic farmers use this method and it may be the most effective way to deal with borers and other squash pests such as squash beetles.
+If you spray Bt on the stems and leaves of your squash plants once per week (or more if there’s a lot of rain), the squash vine borer’s eggs or larvae will be killed quickly, long before developing into large enough larvae to harm your squash plants.
+Many organic farmers use Bt spray, and it may be the most effective way to deal with borers and other squash pests.

-You can even inject Bt into the stems if the larvae have already bored into the plant but the plant is not yet limp.
+You can even inject Bt into a squash plant’s stems if the larvae have already bored into the plant but the plant is not yet limp.